bbrowning/openshift-cloudfoundry/README.md

 ## Deploying a locally built Java application

-This emulates the `cf push target/some-app.jar` command in CloudFoundry.
+This emulates the `cf push target/some-app.jar` command in Cloud Foundry.
 Replace target/some-app.jar with any executable jar or deployable war file.
 Read https://github.com/cloudfoundry/java-buildpack/blob/master/README.md for more information on supported application types.